 While the need is real, so are budgetary constraints.
 Hospital margins and volumes continue to fall while expenses - labor chiefly among them - continue to rise.
 The total expense per adjusted discharge rose 13.5% year-to-date compared to 2019, while gross operating revenue fell 4.8%.

 So what’s the best choice?
 Employee or per diem?
-The best systems are thoughtful and deliberate about evaluating these five key considerations:

 #1: Does your facility have an ongoing need?